Saildrones: The ocean drones trawling for climate change data

 The autonomous vessels -- called "Saildrones" -- resemble bright red surfboards.
 Each is fitted with a 20-foot-high carbon fiber sail, and 16 sensors that test variables including carbon dioxide, acidity, currents and water temperature.

-The drones, which cruise at a leisurely 3-5 miles per hour, are doing work typically reserved for manned research ships -- but at a fraction of a cost.
+The drones, which cruise at a leisurely 3-5 miles per hour, are doing work typically reserved for manned research ships -- but for a small fraction of the cost.

 California-based Saildrone, which raised $14 million in funding from impact investors last September, says its drones can be operated for only 5% of the cost of a manned vessel.